 In consultation with our partners, the challenges of COVID-19 during commissioning with technical staff from overseas and interstate has pushed back our schedule and we have made the decision to pause the final stages of commissioning until after the Christmas season.
 This would allow those personnel to take time and meet any mandatory quarantine requirements to travel back home.

-This decision means we have reforecast our aim to deliver Australia's first renewable gas blend to households from 2020 to the first quarter of 2021 and we look forward to resuming the final stages of commissioning in early 2021.
+This decision means we have reforecast our aim to deliver Australia's first renewable gas blend to households from 2020 to 2021 and we look forward to resuming the final stages of commissioning in early 2021.